 Welcome to my website.
 First, a little about me so that you know who I am.
-I want to brag just a little, so you'll know that when I say a cue "hits good", I have some idea what I'm talking about.
+I need to brag just a little, just so you'll know that when I say a cue "hits good", I have some idea what I'm talking about.

 I've been a pool player for many years.
 I like all the games, and have played and gambled on everything from snooker to three-cushion, but in recent years play more one-pocket than anything else.
+I live in Buenos Aires for a short time, and was fortunate to be able to play three-cushion with some of the world's best players.
 I've played in tournaments all over the country, and still play competitively.
 In 1970, I took 2nd in the National Collegiate Championships held in Lawrence, Kansas in straight pool.
 My high run was 85.
-So, I may not be a champion, but I can play a little, and I know when a cue feels good in my hands.
+In the late '60s, I was at the old Johnson City tournaments in Illinois, and was able to soak up the old-time atmosphere of pool at its best, watching Luther Lassiter, Irving Crane, Cowboy Jimmy Moore, Hubert Cokes, Weenie Beenie, Ronnie Allen, Minnesota Fats and many other legendary players.
+So, I may not be a world champion, but I can play a little, and I know when a cue feels good in my hands.

 As I became more interested in cues and cue collecting, I became active in a number of related organizations.
 For a number of years I served as a business consultant to the American Cuemakers Association, and am still an Associate Member.
 I was on the Board of the American Academy of Cue Art for six years, and now serve as the Executive Vice President of the International Cue Collector Show.
 This is the premier cue event for high end collectors, and is held in a different location each year.
 It attracts the top collectors, casemakers and cuemakers from around the world.